 VA Nursing Home Residents Suffering More than Private Counterparts

-In addition, the data shows that more than 100 VA nursing homes scored worse than private nursing home on the majority of key quality indicators.
+The glimpse into the state of care of 46,000 veterans in 133 facilities showed high numbers of veterans suffering from potential neglect or medication mismanagement.
+In addition, the data showed that more than 100 VA nursing homes scored worse than private nursing homes on the majority of key quality indicators.
 This includes the rates of infection and decline in the quality of life.

 “They should be assessing individuals and doing what they can to manage it,” said Robyn Grant, director of public policy and advocacy at the National Consumer Voice for Quality Long-Term Care.
 “And if it’s not working, they should be trying different things.”